MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 12. On the Microsoft Remote Desktop page, select **Install**.

 13. On the **Install Microsoft Remote Desktop** dialog box, select **Always allow portal.manage.microsoft.com to open links of this type in the associated app** and then select **Open**.

+   >It may take a few minutes for the app to install.

 14. After the app is installed close all open windows.